 \vip

-A model relatively close to our subject is the $2d$-Navier-Stokes particle system studied by Osada \cite{o} where the kernel $K$ is replaced by $ x^\perp/\|x\|^2$ which is as singular as the kernel of Keller-Segel but with rotation instead of attraction.
+A model relatively close to our subject is the $2d$-Navier-Stokes particle system studied by Osada in \cite{o} where the kernel $K$ is replaced by $ x^\perp/\|x\|^2$, which is as singular as the kernel of Keller-Segel, but is rotative instead of being attractive.
 This implies that collisions do not occur so that the singularity is not visited.
-Osada \cite{o} obtained the convergence of the corresponding stochastic particle system under a large viscosity assumption.
-This condition has been removed by Fournier-Hauray-Mischler \cite{fhm} thanks to a compactness-uniqueness method, and then, more recently, Jabin-Wang \cite{jw} obtained a quantitative convergence result, using a {\it modulated free entropy} method.
-We mention Serfaty \cite{serf} who introduced the modulated energy method in the deterministic case.
+Osada obtained in \cite{o} the convergence of the corresponding stochastic particle system under a large viscosity assumption.
+This condition has been removed by Fournier-Hauray-Mischler in \cite{fhm} thanks to a compactness-uniqueness method, and then, more recently, Jabin-Wang obtained in\cite{jw} a quantitative convergence result, using a {\it modulated free entropy} method.
+We mention Serfaty who introduced in \cite{serf} the modulated energy method in the deterministic case.

-\vip Let us mention Stevens \cite{stev}, who studied the case where the chemoattractant is not in the stationnary regime (parabolic-parabolic Keller-Segel equation), by considering a particle system with two types of particles, representing bacteria and chemoattractant.
+\vip Let us mention Stevens, who studied in \cite{stev} the case where the chemoattractant is not in the stationary regime (parabolic-parabolic Keller-Segel equation), by considering a particle system with two types of particles, representing bacteria and chemoattractant.

 \vip